buck-co/save-async/README.md

 # Getting Started
 > [!NOTE]
-> This package works with **Unity 2023.1 and above** as it requires Unity's [`Awaitable`](https://docs.unity3d.com/2023.2/Documentation/ScriptReference/Awaitable.html) class for asynchronous saving and loading.
+> This package works with **Unity 2023.1 and above** as it requires Unity's [`Awaitable`](https://docs.unity3d.com/2023.2/Documentation/ScriptReference/Awaitable.html) class which is not available in earlier versions.

 ### Install the Package